The jamf blog covers a presentation by Fletcher Previn, VP of Workplace as a Service at IBM:

 But isn’t it expensive, and doesn’t it overload IT?
 No. IBM found that not only do PCs drive twice the amount of support calls, they’re also three times more expensive.
 That’s right, depending on the model, IBM is saving anywhere from $273 – $543 per Mac compared to a PC, over a four-year lifespan.

 IBM is now the biggest Mac user, so the business technology giant’s experience is important.
 By any standard 90,000 users is a significant sample size.
 The total cost of ownership matters when you measure users in tens of thousands.

-And we’re talking here about IBM, the company that started the PC ball rolling 35 years ago.
+And we’re talking here about the company that started the PC ball rolling 35 years ago.
 That must count for something too.